Mounjaro is a relatively new type 2 diabetes drug that lowers blood sugars and helps improve A1C levels.

 Lowers blood sugars

-Combined, this results in lower blood sugars and A1C levels.
+Combined, this results in lower blood sugars and A1c levels.

-Mounjaro helps reduce food intake by lowering appetite and slowing digestion.
+The medicine helps reduce food intake by lowering appetite and slowing digestion.

 - 29 pounds more than those on insulin degludec